BonnierNews/postcss-demq/README.md

 ## Features

-Plugin can transform stylesheet following ways:
+The plugin can transform a stylesheet in the following ways:

 - remove entire block - no intersection between mq range and option range
 - preserve partial query - partial intersection between mq range and option range